aucloud/go-swarm/README.md

 Use "swarm [command] --help" for more information about a command.
 ```

-For example to create a new Swarm clsuter from a Terraform run:
+For example to create a new Swarm cluster from a Terraform run:

 ```#!console
 terraform output -json Clusterfile | swarm -D create -